 Call the Users to Action with CTAs

 Regardless of how you do it, creating meaningful calls to action is probably the best way to reduce bounce rate.
 Using the right colors (orange and red, maybe, instead of black or white for buttons), larger sizing to call attention to them, that sort of thing.
+Landing page plugins have an arsenal of modules and elements that you can employ on your pages to make them more appealing to your visitors.
 While you don’t want to be obnoxious and insincere with your CTAs, you do want them to be noticeable and (hopefully) unignorable.
 Whatever fits that page or site.
 Try a persistent banner at the top of the page, or use pop-ups that only appear as they are going to bounce.
 A slide-in email subscribe window in the corner.
 Even a live chat box or AI bot to keep them engaged.

 Conduct A/B Tests